adku44/jmeter-kubernetes/doc/aws-access-setup.md

 - Login to your account `aws sso login`
 - Check token expiration `aws sts get-caller-identity`

 Life time of token is quite short.
-When you get message on console: `error: You must be logged in to the server (Unauthorized)` it means that you token has expired.
+When you get a message on your console: `error: You must be logged in to the server (Unauthorized)` it means that you token has expired.

 If token has expired login again: